natacasey/DS-530_Casey_Natallia_Project/README.md

 Hypothesis of scores of horror movies being rated lower vs other genres of movies was tested with the help of CDFs, PMFs, and a chi-square test.
 The choice of models for analysis was linear regression models.

+## Data
+The dataset movies_dataset.csv could be found in the repository.

 ## Development

 OS - Windows 10 Home.
 To complete this project Python libraries thinkstats and thinkplot among others were used.
 The analysis is based on the information from the book  ["Think Stats"](https://github.com/AllenDowney/ThinkStats2) by Allen B Downey.

+## Documentation

+All of the documentation is stored in the docs folder.

 ## Models